mdamschroder/ec500-final-project/README.md

 ## Features:
 - Can list all current senators and house members
+- Can provide information about each member, such as their seniority, committees, and party line voting percentages
-- Can list all recent bills for senate and house
+- Can list all recent, active bills for senate and house